RepairClinic.com - Appliance parts, accessories and FREE repair advice

 How do I test a solenoid?

-Before we explain test procedures, will describe the operation of a solendiod to help you to better understand how they work.
+Before we explain test procedures, we'll describe the operation of a solendiod to help you to better understand how they work.

 Simple Electromagnet

-A solenoid is simply an electromagnet.
-You may remember from your younger days building an electromagnet using a nail, a coil of wire and a battery as illustrated above.
-This is the basic working principles behind a solenoid but instead of picking up metal filings, the magnetism generated is used to move an armature which can do work.
+A solenoid's main component a simple electromagnet.
+You may remember from your younger days building an electromagnet experiment using a nail, a coil of wire and a battery as illustrated above.
+When power is supplied to the coil of wire, it turns the nail into a magnet.
+When that power stops, the magnetism disappears.
+This is the basic working principles behind a solenoid but instead of picking up metal filings, the magnetism generated is used to move an armature which in turn can do work.

-Operating Solenoid CoilIn most appliance solenoids, instead of having a stationary pin (nail in the illustration above) around which the coil of wire is wrapped, the coil is wrapped around a hollow tube.
+Operating Solenoid CoilIn most appliance solenoids instead of having a stationary pin (nail in the illustration above) around which the coil of wire is wrapped, the coil is wrapped around a hollow tube.
 Through the center of this tube a metal armature is installed which is affected by the magnet field produced whenever power is supplied to the coil.
-This armature can be attached to levers to lock or open a door for example and powered via an electrical switch when needed to activate it.
+This armature can be attached to levers to open or close a latch, manipulate an electrical switch (creating a relay) or move a diaphragm in a water valve.
+An external electrical switch can be used to activate the solenoid when required.

 Testing a solenoid coil

-While the solenoid coil would be defective if it were open, just being closed doesn't necessarily mean the component is good.
-The solenoid's armature could still be seized in place and unable to move at all.
+While the solenoid coil would be defective if it were electrically open (NO continuity), just having continuity doesn't necessarily mean the component is good.
+The solenoid's armature could be seized in place and unable to move at all or whatever that armature is connected to could be faulty as well.

 On solenoids which use regular house voltage (120 volts), directly connecting power to the coil can often determine if all inner parts are functioning properly if a manual test can't determine it.
 Watch your fingers though!